 Liberty acquired an initial stake of about 40 percent in Sirius in 2009 as part of a deal in which it loaned the satellite radio provider $530 million to help stave off bankruptcy.

 In August, Liberty said it plans to spin off its premium pay-TV network Starz LLC into a separate public company in a deal seen as taking a step closer to taking control of Sirius XM.

 Liberty Media said it was considering a tax-free spinoff of its 46 percent stake in the satellite radio provider.

-The discussion around an imminent Liberty-Sirius deal boosted Sirius shares as they touched a year-high of $2.97 in mid October.
+The discussion around an imminent Liberty-Sirius deal boosted Sirius shares as they touched a year-high of $2.97 in mid-October.

+Liberty shares were down 58 cents at $109.81 in extended trading on Tuesday.
 (Reporting by Supantha Mukherjee in Bangalore and Liana B. Baker in New York; Editing by Saumyadeb Chakrabarty and Akshay Lodaya)